 Water Sampling of Residential Wells

-• Water sample bottles can be obtained free of charge, from the local health department office in the county where you live.
+- Water sample bottles can be obtained free of charge, from the MDHHS lab.
 They are provided with a shipping container with a mailing address.
+To obtain water sample bottles, please call 1-800-504-2650 to determine which type of sample you are needing before contacting the MDHHS lab.

 Type III Public Water Supplies